 - A Google account is required to sign up for Search Console.
 You can create one here.

-Step 5 - Index your site (optional)
+Index your site (optional)

 One of the primary uses for Google Search Console is requesting Google index your site.
 This forces Google's bots to review your site and helps Google update search results with your new content.

-When you contact us about updates not appearing in search results, we'll likely recommend that you follow this process.
+If you contact us about updates not appearing in search results, we'll likely recommend that you follow this process.

 - On the left dashboard, click Crawl and then click Fetch as Google, which appears as a child menu item below Crawl.